 Turk received presidential letters of commendation as well as local and state proclamations in his honor.
 A street was named after Turk in San Francisco, and many articles were published recognizing the unique longevity of his career.
 In 1987, Turk was featured in a sold-out performance at Carnegie Hall, the last major performance of his life.

-I bridged the gap between these people who have now gone and the present day, and I managed to put down almost everything they taught me.– Turk Murphy, interviewed by CBS Morning News at the end of his life
+I bridged the gap between these people who have now gone and the present day, and I managed to put down almost everything they taught me.

 After Turk’s death, cornetist Bob Schulz took over leadership of Turk Murphy Jazz Band, fulfilling Turk’s previously booked gigs and accepting new work for a short period.